Premachi Goshta (film): Promotion and reception

 The film was promoted by the lead actors in a unique way, by organizing a kite festival on 14 January 2013, the day of Makar Sankranti.
 More than 1500 kites were flown, which had film's name on them.
 Although the film has a clichéd love-story plot, the film has been appreciated for putting forth "love beyond relationship".
+The Times of India gave the film 3 out of 5 stars and wrote "In short, this is a simple, sweet love story.
+It is young at heart at the same time mature in presentation.
+This movie can offer you a ‘sweet break’!!